 Find out how to compare insulation values and when “going big” makes financial sense, even if your home is not zoned R60.

-What Is the Difference Between R49 and R60?
+The Difference Between R49 and R60

 R49 Vs. R60 Attic Insulation